So... how does a freight broker calculate rates accurately?

 Another option is to post a load or lane on the aforementioned load boards.
 If the lane is desirable, carriers are bound to start calling looking for your freight.
 However, during the call, you must gather as much intelligence as possible on both rates and availability.
 While some people are not in favor of this strategy, it can still be a worthwhile option to gather quick rating information.

 To get shippers, the freight broker will need to understand that the rates are ultimately determined by supply and demand.
-To be more specific, the rate is calculated as a ratio between trucks and loads in any given area or lane.
+To be more specific, brokers calculate freight rates as a ratio between trucks and loads in any given area or lane.
 But thanks to the many advancements made in logistics technology, freight brokers will have a much better time understanding these rates.

-For example, Tai Software is one such freight broker software that provides its users with all the features necessary to manage their loads.
-It’s a cloud-based solution that uses Artificial Intelligence (AI) to facilitate its users with a centralized location from which they can automate their shipping, rating, and accounting processes.
+For example, the Tai TMS Software is one such freight broker software that provides its users with all the features necessary to manage the full lifecycle of their loads.
+It’s a cloud-based solution that uses Artificial Intelligence (AI) to facilitate its users with a centralized location from which they can use automation to calculate freight rates, track shipping, rate and onboard carriers, and perform accounting processes.
 Load boards and carriers are integrated directly into the TMS so the broker isn’t jumping from platform to platform.
-In doing so, Tai Software makes it that much easier for freight brokers to scale their operations.
+In doing so, Tai Software makes it that much easier for freight brokers to train new hires and scale their operations.

-Tai Software will analyze millions of data variables in real-time and will allow companies to increase their efficiency within the transportation and freight industry.
-It’s a solution that addresses every aspect of the shipment lifecycle, making it a great TMS software platform, not only for freight brokers but also for 3PLs, freight forwarders, and large shippers alike.
+Tai Software will analyze millions of data variables in real-time and will allow companies to calculate freight rates with the click of a button and increase their operational efficiency within the transportation and freight industry.
+It’s a solution that addresses every aspect of the shipment lifecycle, making it a broker-focused great TMS software platform, not only for freight brokers and 3PLs but for freight forwarders, and large shippers alike.
 Request a free demo today!